altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - The default value can be configured with the akka.persistence.at-least-once-delivery.warn-after-number-of-unconfirmed-attempts configuration key.
 - The method can be overridden by implementation classes to return non-default values.
 - The AtLeastOnceDelivery trait holds messages in memory until their successful delivery has been confirmed.
-- The maximum number of unconfirmed messages that the actor is allowed to hold in memory is defined by the maxUnconfirmedMessages method.
+- The maximum number of unconfirmed messages that the actor is allowed to hold in memory
+    - is defined by the maxUnconfirmedMessages method.
-- If this limit is exceed the deliver method will not accept more messages and it will throw AtLeastOnceDelivery.MaxUnconfirmedMessagesExceededException.
+- If this limit is exceed the deliver method will not accept more messages
+    - and it will throw AtLeastOnceDelivery.MaxUnconfirmedMessagesExceededException.
 - The default value can be configured with the akka.persistence.at-least-once-delivery.max-unconfirmed-messages configuration key.
 - The method can be overridden by implementation classes to return non-default values.

 # Event Adapters
 - In long running projects using event sourcing sometimes the need arises to detach the data model from the domain model completely.

-- Event Adapters help in situations where:
+### Event Adapters help in situations where:

+#### Version Migrations
-    - Version Migrations - existing events stored in Version 1 should be "upcasted" to a new Version 2 representation, and the process of doing so involves actual code, not just changes on the serialization layer.
+- Existing events stored in Version 1 should be "upcasted" to a new Version 2 representation,
+- and the process of doing so involves actual code, not just changes on the serialization layer.
 - For these scenarios the toJournal function is usually an identity function, however the fromJournal is implemented as v1.Event=>v2.Event, performing the necessary mapping inside the fromJournal method.
 - This technique is sometimes referred to as "upcasting" in other CQRS libraries.

-    - Separating Domain and Data models - thanks to EventAdapters it is possible to completely separate the domain model from the model used to persist data in the Journals.
+#### Separating Domain and Data models
+- Thanks to EventAdapters it is possible to completely separate the domain model from the model used to persist data in the Journals.
 - For example one may want to use case classes in the domain model, however persist their protocol-buffer (or any other binary serialization format) counter-parts to the Journal.
 - A simple toJournal:MyModel=>MyDataModel and fromJournal:MyDataModel=>MyModel adapter can be used to implement this feature.

-    - Journal Specialized Data Types - exposing data types understood by the underlying Journal, for example for data stores which understand JSON it is possible to write an EventAdapter toJournal:Any=>JSON such that the Journal can directly store the json instead of serializing the object to its binary representation.
+#### Journal Specialized Data Types
+- Exposing data types understood by the underlying Journal, for example for data stores which understand JSON it is possible to write an EventAdapter toJournal:Any=>JSON such that the Journal can directly store the json instead of serializing the object to its binary representation.
+##

 - Implementing an EventAdapter is rather straight forward:
 ```scala
 class MyEventAdapter(system: ExtendedActorSystem) extends EventAdapter {